dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 To fit your tool within the world of the Semantic Layer, dbt Labs offers some best practice recommendations for how to expose metrics and allow users to interact with them seamlessly.

 :::note
 This is an evolving guide that is meant to provide recommendations based on our experience.
-If you have any feedback, we'd love to hear it (email?)!
+If you have any feedback, we'd love to hear it!
 :::